Device Noise Profiling

 Finally, you can obtain a ready-made profile made from a similar video clip produced by another capturing device of the same model and additionally fine-tune the resulting profile by analysing a frame from your current video clip by using Auto Fine-Tune once or using manual Fine-Tune on several featureless areas.
 This is the least desirable approach: whenever possible, try to build noise profiles using the other methods listed above.

-These two images demonstrate several flat featureless areas (marked with white frames) thay can be used for building noise profiles.
+These two images demonstrate several flat featureless areas (marked with white frames) that can be used for building noise profiles.

 As you can see, some areas are marked with black frames.
-It means there are some important detals in those areas, they are not featureless and cannot be used to build a profile.
+It means there are some important detalis in those areas, they are not featureless and cannot be used to build a profile.